 Instead of Paris, try Strasbourg, France

 Though Paris has been an extremely popular tourist destination for hundreds of years, it has become so highly trafficked that officials had to ban tour buses from certain Parisian neighborhoods.
-As well as putting an immense strain on residents, tourists themselves are often disappointed by braving the immense crowds that can collect at the Eiffel Tower or the Louvre.
+As well as putting an immense strain on residents, tourists are often disappointed by the crowds that can collect at the Eiffel Tower or the Louvre.

 Those interested in experiencing the best of French food and culture will find Strasbourg a welcome alternative.
 Right in the center of town is the incredible Strasbourg Cathedral.
 Its gothic facade is carved so intricately that it easily rivals the beauty of Notre Dame.